Web Application Stack

 XCUI, Quick & Nimble

 We leverage CircleCI to execute our comprehensive suite of automated tests, providing feedback on every single commit.
 Each build is parallelized across multiple containers that auto-scale to provide the development team with quality feedback, fast.
 This, along with other automated tasks, adds up to a pipeline designed to simplify and speed up our developers’ daily workflows.

 Our platform leverages Ansible and Terraform to create, update, and maintain a Kubernetes deployment (using Amazon EKS).
 This allows us to provide a container-based deployment model for infrastructure and product teams.
 We use Go(lang) to build tools that simplify the setup of development environments, application deployments, and development workflow tools.

 Adobe Creative Suite

 We leverage Adobe Creative Suite for a myriad of tasks.
-Sketch is where our ideas start.
-Zeplin and Flinto share those ideas across teams.
+Figma is where ideas and collaboration start.
+Our internal design system keeps us consistent.
+InVision hosts our product style guides.
 Dropbox is our go-to for asset sharing.
-InVision DSM keeps us consistent.